shahrukh5/shahrukh5/README.md

 <h1 align="center">Hi,👋 I'm Sardar Shahrukh </h1>
-<h5>Competitive programmer and a passionate full-stack developer from London,UK.</h5>

 <!--
 ## Hi there 👋
 **shahrukh5/shahrukh5** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.